-Some people angrily clench water bottles or smartphones in their fists while they run, while others look as if they took running lessons from the dancing kids in A Charlie Brown Christmas.
-While half of me can’t help but giggle and wonder what on earth these people are thinking, the other part of me feels bad that these people aren’t gaining much from their workouts.
-Poor running form not only hinders your performance, but increases your risk for muscle soreness and injury.
+Some clench water bottles or smartphones in their fists while they run, while others look as if they took running lessons from the dancing kids in A Charlie Brown Christmas.
+While part of me wants to giggle, the other part of me truly feels emphatic—mainly because they’re putting themselves at risk for injury, and not getting as much out of their workouts as they could.

 What that said, here are 5 ways to improve your running form.